y-lapeyre/Shamrock/doc/shamrock-doc/src/usermanual/sham101.md

 the templated function check_conservation takes 2 arguments, one of some type defined in the class Tvec, and another of some type defined in the class SPHKernel.
 Note that the class SPHKernel is itself templated, hence the template<class> keyword, while Tvec is not a templated class. shammodels::sph::modules::ConservativeCheck are abstrations designed to "hide" some parts of the code the user does not need to know.

+after templating a function, it is necessary to instanciate it at the end of the file.